ct-clmsn/nim-sos/README.md

 'S' is composed of two partitions, 'A' and 'B'.
 'A' resides in the 1st processes memory (PE 0) and 'B' resides in a 2nd processes memory (PE 1).
 The process that contains partition 'A' can 'get' a copy of the values in partition 'B' using Symmetric Sequence 'S' as the shared point of reference.
 The process that contains partition 'B' can 'put' values into partition 'A' using the Symmetric
 Sequence 'S' as a shared point of reference.
+Symmetric Sequence operations are single-sided.
+PE 0 recieves no notifications in the event partition 'A' is modified due to a communication operation.

 ### Install